Samsung/Tizen.CircularUI/doc/guide/CircleDateTimeSelector.md

 # CircleDateTimeSelector

 `CircleDateTimeSelector` is a view for Date picker and Time picker.
-You can scroll it by [`Bezel interaction`](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
+You can scroll it by [Bezel interaction](https://developer.tizen.org/design/wearable/interaction/bezel-interactions).
 This view is the size that covers the entire screen.
-In order to receive [`Rotary event`](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryEventConsumer` property of [`CirclePage`](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+In order to receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary), it must be registered as `RotaryFocusObject` property of [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage).

 In the Date type, you can change the value of the item by touching the item and rotating bezel to set the year: month: day value.
 For the Time type, you can change the hour: minute: AM / PM value.